 by Julie Trevelyan

 You’re heading to our Green River headquarters to embark on a sweet river rafting vacation—maybe Desolation Canyon, or Westwater Canyon.
 Or you just finished up your Utah whitewater rafting adventure and have some more vacation days at your disposal.
 Either way, you’re looking for a little more to do and want to extend your trip to this amazing part of Utah.
 Don’t put up your feet just yet after your rafting trip, because there are more great outdoor activities to explore around here.
+Take a look at our recommendations of things to do in Green River Utah.

 Yes, a real geyser, the nature-powered kind that shoots water into the air.
 This cold-water geyser isn’t as predictable as Old Faithful, but if you have a bit of patience, you might be rewarded with a fascinating sight.
 You’ll take your chances on whether or not you get to see the geyser going off, but it’s a short hike to the site, which is just outside town.